Sebastian-git/BlockChain/README.md

-# BlockChain
+# <a name="title"></a> BlockChain

+### Introduction
-As a final project for my Computer Science: Data Structures and Algorithms class, I decided to try to implement a basic blockchain to explore cryptography, hash functions, and how blockchains actually work with a mix of SFML for graphics.
+As a final project for my Computer Science: Data Structures and Algorithms class, I decided to try to implement a basic blockchain to explore cryptography, hash functions, and how cryptocurrencies actually work with a mix of SFML for graphics (my Professor loves SFML).

+<br><br>
 Readme will be updated when project is completed with a full description.